sitegeist/Sitegeist.Kaleidoscope/README.md

 - `height`: (optional) the base height, will be applied to the `imageSource`
 - `alt`: alt-attribute for the img tag (default "")
 - `title`: title attribute for the img tag
-- `class`: class attribute for the img tag
+- `class`: class attribute for the img tag (deprecated in favor of attributes.class)
+- `attributes`: tag-attributes, will override any automatically rendered ones
 - `renderDimensionAttributes`: render dimension attributes (width/height) when the data is available from the imageSource.
 Enabled by default

 #### Image with srcset in multiple resolutions: